canonical/lxd/doc/api-extensions.md

 This adds the following new configuration key:

 * `limits.cpu.nodes` : (string) comma-separated list of NUMA node IDs or NUMA node ID ranges to place the CPUs (chosen with a dynamic value of `limits.cpu`) in.

+## `network_allocations`
+This adds the possibility to list a LXD deployment's network allocations.

+Through the `lxc network list-allocations` command and the `--project <PROJECT> | --all-projects` flags, you can list all the used IP addresses, hardware addresses (for instances), resource URIs and whether it uses NAT for each `instance`, `network`, and `network forward`.